Brexit latest. UK Election called for 12th December.Read more

 Like all large businesses, banks are subject to regulation by the OFT and the Competition Commission.
 As early as 2001 the Competition Commission concluded that a number of the largest banks operated a complex monopoly in the supply of services to small and medium sized enterprises (SMEs) which resulted in reduced competition to the detriment of the customers.
 For example, customers were reluctant to switch banks because they all offered very similar benefits.

-The tri-partite system
+Background - the tri-partite system

 Until the banking crisis, UK banking regulation could be described as light-touch - in other words, regulators do not engage in aggressive regulation, preferring to intervene only when necessary, and only in limited ways.

 The main problem for the regulators was that the heavy-touch regulation might force global banks to seek out countries where regulations were less strict.
 In other words, they would move out of London, leading to huge job losses in the City.

 The role of the FSA